-All partners, affiliates, vendors who work with CERP will be provided a copy of the policy and asked to confirm that they have read the policy and commit to abide by the principles laid therein.
+All partners who work with CERP on projects which involve interaction with vulnerable individuals will be provided a copy of the policy and asked to confirm that they have read the policy and commit to abide by the principles laid therein.
 They will be given an adequate opportunity to ask questions and understand the policy.